Minimum Wages In Miami, FL

 At the FairLaw Firm, my office routinely handles cases for employees who were not properly paid the minimum wages they earned.
-My office is familiar with the many ways in which employers violate the law by following the strict regulations that apply as well as the exemptions that may apply.
+My office is familiar with the many ways in which employers violate the law by analyzing the strict regulations that apply as well as the exemptions that may apply to determine whether an employer has broken the law.
 My office also is familiar with the reasons why an employee may not be entitled to receive minimum wages.

 Most employees are entitled to receive at least a minimum wage for each hour worked.
 Certain exceptions apply that would prevent an employer from having to pay an employee or all of its employees minimum wages.

-Servers, bartenders, and other tipped employees who rely on tips to supplement their income can be paid less than the full minimum wage under certain circumstances.
+Servers, bartenders, and other tipped employees who rely on tips to supplement their hourly pay can legally be paid less than the full minimum wage under certain circumstances.
 For a more in-depth discussion of how the minimum wage laws affect tipped employees, please take a look at my page on Tipped Employees.

 The FairLaw Firm is familiar with how employers can violate the law by not even paying their employees at least a minimum wage.
-My office provides a free initial consultation and handles most cases on contingency, so contact us now at (866) 281-9288 or at (305) 230-4884.
+My office provides a free initial consultation and handles most cases on contingency, so contact us now at (305) 518-1703.